shujaalik/shujaalik/README.md

 # Hi there, I'm Shuja! <img src="https://raw.githubusercontent.com/shujaalik/shujaalik/master/wave.gif" width="30px">

 My name is Shuja Ali and I'm a Full-Stack Web Developer from Karachi, Pakistan.
-Currently working as at KunjiSoft Technologies (Pvt) Ltd. You can contact me on <a href="https://www.linkedin.com/in/shujaalik/" target="_blank">@shujaalik<a> or email me at <a href="mailto:shujaali.kunji@gmail.com" target="_blank">shujaali.kunji@gmail.com<a>.
+Currently working at KunjiSoft Technologies (Pvt) Ltd. You can contact me on <a href="https://www.linkedin.com/in/shujaalik/" target="_blank">@shujaalik<a> or email me at <a href="mailto:shujaali.kunji@gmail.com" target="_blank">shujaali.kunji@gmail.com<a>.

  ## 🦾 A little about me